 Most commodity groups within the portfolio have experienced generally favorable operating results over the last two production seasons; however, citrus producers remain impacted by citrus greening disease and now the impact of Hurricane Ian.
 The various challenges from citrus greening disease have caused reduced production and declines in overall profitability for most producers.
-The April 2023 USDA production report indicates a 61% decrease in production for the 2022-2023 citrus crop, following a 22% decline the previous season.
+The June 2023 USDA production report indicates a 62% decrease in production for the 2022-2023 citrus crop, following a 22% decline the previous season.
 Of the estimated \$1.035 Billion of expected agricultural losses from Hurricane Ian, 23.9% is in citrus.
 Despite these factors, the Association's citrus portfolio has continued to perform satisfactorily with performance issues isolated to only a few stressed growers.
 The dairy industry has also remained under stress due to supply and demand dynamics, as well as high feed and fuel costs.
 Most of the Association's dairy loans are to the fluid milk producers who had experienced depressed commodity prices for several years.
 While price has improved significantly, approaching all-time highs for many producers, increasing operating costs has kept most producers below profitable levels.

-The horticultural or nursery segment remains satisfactory as residential construction and the overall housing market continues to see ongoing demand, although there are increasing signs of a slowdown due to rising interest rates as well as stubbornly high housing prices.
-The forestry industry has also experienced favorable conditions backed by strong housing, including renovation and repair markets, although global trade remains a concern.
+The horticultural or nursery segment remains satisfactory as residential construction and the overall housing market continues to see ongoing demand.
+2022 was weaker than expected, due to rising interest rates combined with stubbornly high housing prices as well as discretionary consumer spending being diverted to travel, sports and entertainment.
+The expectation for 2023 is that growth will return to pre-Covid 2019 levels.
+The forestry industry has also experienced favorable conditions backed by strong packaging and housing, including renovation and repair markets, although global trade remains a concern.
 The beef cattle industry has worked through a backlog of supply lingering from the pandemic and early slaughter from drought conditions in 2022.
 With smaller herd sizes and ongoing strong demand, prices are rebounding at faster rates in 2023 as rising feed and transportation costs moderate.